-Various projects include websites, digital publications, site migrations, content management system implementations, interactives and in-gallery kiosks, interpretive platforms, digital signage systems, and augmented reality applications.
-Sometimes all in the same year.
+My portfolio of projects includes websites, digital publications, site migrations, content management system implementations, interactives and in-gallery kiosks, interpretive platforms, digital signage systems, and augmented reality applications.

 “The unexpurgated online exhibition will reveal a fuller picture of Mr. Still’s work, with subjects ranging from log cabins, grain elevators and plow horses dating from the 1930s and quasi-Surrealist creations of the early 1940s to his later, more familiar towering abstractions.”

 —Phyllis Tuchman, New York Times